 ETSU offers two avenues for becoming a School Librarian:

-Students who are seeking an initial teaching licensure can pursue a Master of Education (M.Ed.) in Educational Media and Educational Technology with a School Library Media Concentration online.
+Students who are seeking an initial teaching licensure can pursue a Master of Education (M.Ed.) in School Librarianship with a School Library Media Concentration online.

 Those who currently hold Master's level degree and a valid Tennessee Teaching License can pursue a School Library Professional Certificate online.